Assemblies of God: Beliefs

 The doctrinal position of the Assemblies of God is framed in a classical Pentecostal and evangelical context.
 The AG is Trinitarian.
 It believes that the Bible is divinely inspired and the infallible authoritative rule of faith and conduct.
-Baptism by immersion is practiced as an ordinance which was instituted by Christ for those who have been saved.
-Baptism is understood as an outward sign of an inward change, the change from being dead in sin to being alive in Christ.
+Baptism by immersion is practiced as an ordinance instituted by Christ for those who have been saved.
+Baptism is understood as an outward sign of an inward change from being dead in sin to being alive in Christ.
 As an ordinance, Communion is also practiced.
 The AG believes that the elements that are partaken are symbols which express the sharing of the divine nature of Jesus of Nazareth; a memorial of His suffering and death; and a prophecy of His second coming.
-The Assemblies of God also places a strong emphasis on the fulfillment of the Great Commission and it believes that this is the calling of the church.
+The Assemblies of God also strongly emphasizes the fulfillment of the Great Commission and believes this is the church's calling.

-As classical Pentecostals, the Assemblies of God believes that all Christians are entitled to and should seek the baptism in the Holy Spirit.
+As classical Pentecostals, the Assemblies of God believes all Christians are entitled to and should seek baptism in the Holy Spirit.
 The AG teaches that this experience is distinct from and subsequent to the experience of salvation.
-The baptism in the Holy Spirit empowers the believer for Christian life and service.
-The initial evidence of the baptism in the Holy Spirit is speaking in tongues "as the Spirit gives utterance" (Acts 2:4), It also believes in the present-day use of other spiritual gifts such as divine healing.
+Baptism in the Holy Spirit empowers the believer for Christian life and service.
+The initial evidence of baptism in the Holy Spirit is speaking in tongues "as the Spirit gives utterance" (Acts 2:4).
+It also believes in the present-day use of other spiritual gifts such as divine healing.

+The Assemblies of God ordains women as pastors, which differentiates them from most other evangelical churches.
+Pentecostal and Charismatic denominations have traditionally allowed women to serve in pastoral ministry.

-While the World AG Fellowship has a statement of faith which outlines the basic beliefs which unify the various branches of the movement, each national AG denomination formulates its own doctrinal statements.
+While the World AG Fellowship has a statement of faith that outlines the basic beliefs that unify the various branches of the movement, each national AG denomination formulates its own doctrinal statements.
 The Assemblies of God USA, for example, adheres to the Statement of Fundamental Truths.

 Politics

-The most prominent politician within the Assemblies of God is the ex-Australian prime minister Scott Morrison.
-He stated "the Bible is not a policy handbook, and I get very worried when people try to treat it like one".
-In late 2017, Morrison stated that he would become a stronger advocate for protections for religious freedom.
+The most prominent politician within the Assemblies of God is former Australian prime minister Scott Morrison.
+He has said, "the Bible is not a policy handbook, and I get very worried when people try to treat it like one".
+In late 2017, Morrison said he would become a stronger advocate for protections for religious freedom.